FahimAhamed101/nextjsinv/README.md

 First,install the dependencies :

-npm install && npx prisma generate
+npm install --force && npx prisma generate

 Then,run the development server:
 # then